Manuinng/taqc-team2/README.md

 ├── tests
 │   ├── conftest.py
 │   │── (test files)
 │   └── test_data
-│        └── (Files with JSON, CSV and data)
+│   │   └── (Files with JSON, CSV and data)
+│   └── utils
+│       └── (shred utilities for the test)
 ```

 * `pages`: Contains the Page Object Models (POMs) for the website's pages and components.
 These POMs encapsulate page-specific interactions, making our tests modular and maintainable.